-John T. Edge writes about the foodways of the American South.
+John T. Edge writes about the food culture of the American South.

-On May 16, 2017, The Penguin Press will publish his latest book, The Potlikker Papers: A Food History of the Modern South.
+In May of 2017, the Penguin Press published his latest book, The Potlikker Papers: A Food History of the Modern South.

 Edge is a contributing editor at Garden & Gun and a columnist for the Oxford American.
 For three years he wrote the monthly “United Taste” column for the New York Times.

 His magazine and newspaper work has been featured in eleven editions of the Best Food Writing compilation.
 He has won three James Beard Foundation awards.
 In 2012, he won Beard’s M.F.K.
 Fisher Distinguished Writing Award.

 Edge holds an MA in Southern Studies from the University of Mississippi.
 And an MFA in Creative Nonfiction from Goucher College.